yogitas1/nasahack2025/README.md

 - **Population Context**: Automatically enriches answers with WorldPop demographic data when specific countries are mentioned
 - **Interactive Chat Interface**: Built with Streamlit for easy interaction and conversation history
 - **Source Citations**: All answers include references to source documents
+- **Visual Insights**: Displays relevant research figures and maps from articles when applicable

 ## Setup